PiHw/Pi-Stop/markdown_source/markdown/Setup-ScratchGPIO.md

 > You should have at least RPi.GPIO version 0.5.11 or above installed, if not run the following command to update it (with your Raspberry Pi connected to the internet):
 > `sudo apt-get update`
 > `sudo apt-get install python-rpi.gpio python3-rpi.gpio`
+> If you still have problems running Scratch GPIO you may need to fully update your system.
+This can take some time and it is recommended you backup any important files before doing so.
+> Use the following commands to update your system:
+> `sudo apt-get update`
+> `sudo apt-get upgrade`
+> `sudo apt-get dist-upgrade`
 <!---#endif--->
 -------------------